Last fact checked: 04 January 2019

 After the implant is inserted you normally need to wait for between three to six months for osseointegration to take place.
 This is when the implant fuses with the jawbone and provides a firm and stable base for the crown to attach.

 When you return for your second visit, the abutment is inserted and crown fitted.

 A top of the line titanium dental implant with abutment and crown in Australia averages AUD $3,800.
-In the Philippines the price is as low as AUD $1,700.
+In the Philippines, the price is as low as AUD $1,700.
 However, although cost is a major consideration, you should do your research thoroughly.
 While there are some great-quality dental clinics throughout the Philippines, be sure to choose a quality-checked clinic, like the ones listed with Dental Departures.